What is SaaS Marketing? A Comprehensive Guide for SaaS Marketing in 2024

 How is SaaS Marketing Different from Traditional Marketing?

-SaaS marketing and traditional marketing share common goals, such as building brand awareness and understanding the target audience.
-However, the two have significant differences in strategies, metrics, and mediums used.
+SaaS and traditional marketing share common goals, such as building brand awareness and understanding the target audience.
+However, the two significantly differ in strategies, metrics, and mediums used.
 Here's a closer look at how SaaS marketing diverges from traditional marketing:

 1. Measurement of Success: